Mekari Insight

 - Accommodation should be booked within the company’s price range, with clear rules on upgrades or extended stays.

-- Daily meals and snacks are either reimbursed or follow a fixed allowance.
+- Daily meals and snacks are either reimbursed or follow a fixed per diem allowance.

 - Any costs related to currency exchange or international phone use should be documented and pre-approved